 Browse by Medical Category

 Interns choosing the adult elective provide individual psychotherapy to a wide range of diagnostically diverse patients in the outpatient clinic.
 On average, interns see approximately ten patients per week.
 Primarily patients are treated in two modalities: cognitive behavioral therapy and integrative psychotherapy.
 Additionally, interns participate on a dialectical behavioral therapy (DBT) team and co-lead 2 groups with faculty.
 Specific didactic and supervisory experiences are provided for each treatment orientation.

-Interns receive broad-based assessment training that includes providing psychological and neurocognitive evaluations for psychiatric inpatients on a locked, 24-bed, general psychiatric unit, and for medical inpatients in the general hospital setting.
-These focal batteries are designed to answer specific diagnostic and treatment-related questions that arise in the care of acutely ill psychiatric and medical patients.
+Interns receive broad-based assessment training that includes providing psychological and neurocognitive evaluations for psychiatric and medical inpatients along with conducting traditional comprehensive outpatient evaluations.
+Our inpatient assessments utilize a focal or core test battery designed to answer diagnostic, treatment and placement questions that are common to the care of acutely ill psychiatric and medical patients.
 Outpatient assessments employ a multi-method data gathering approach to generate a comprehensive, coherent and integrated description of complex, confusing or treatment-resistant psychiatric conditions.
-Interns receive training in the use of a wide range of instruments/tests including: the Wechsler scales, self-report of psychopathology, performance-based psychological instruments, tests of normal personality and and neuropsychological screening instruments.
+Interns receive training in the use of a wide range of assessment instruments including: the Wechsler scales, self-report measures of psychopathology, performance-based measures of psychological functioning, tests of normal personality and standard neuropsychological instruments.